elf4j/elf4j-api/README.md

    token(s), the SPI provider must take care of the token conversion.
 A more flexible design option of adding an extra `Logger` interface configuration method - such as `Logger placeholoder(String token)` similar to `Logger atLevel(Level level)` - was considered, and dropped in favor of simplicity.
 2. Thread safety: Any logger instance should be considered thread-safe by both the API user and the SPI provider.
+This applies, even and especially, to those logger instances returned by the fluent-style `Logger.atXyz(...)` methods.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the service from the SPI provider.
 If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the eventual name of the logger instance is undefined; the provider may opt to supply a default, e.g.